Autonomous-Motorsports-Purdue/AMP_PCBv1/readme.md

 	- Braking Linear Actuator
 		- 5 Amp Max Current Draw at 12 Volts
 		- Duty Cycle: 5 minutes on, 15 minutes off
+		- Speed of 1.38 in/s with load of 35 lbs